Thank you, Mr Speaker. I think I am petitioning to make another statement.

 To correct the point made by the hon.
 Member for Shipley (Philip Davies), who is no longer in his place, some of us voted for Second Reading precisely so we could get on to the next stage for more scrutiny, and we did not support the programme motion because we did not believe there was sufficient time.
 There is clearly good will in this House to progress this Bill to a point of conclusion, but to do so we need the appropriate time.
 I urge the Leader of the House to consider that this evening.

 I am grateful to the hon.
-Gentleman for his point and for his very reasonable suggestion as to his motives for voting.
+Gentleman for his point and for his very reasonable suggestion on his motives for voting.
 I quite understand there is sometimes a conflict between wanting something to happen and feeling that the procedures for it are unduly truncated.
 I am a great believer that time in this House should be used for legislation, which is our primary purpose, and I rather like and rather have a hankering for the 19th-century timetabling, when we were able to go on at considerable length and were not reduced to four-minute speeches.
 However, there is a pressing deadline of 31 October, and this is where I part company with him, because I feel it is very urgent to get the Bill through by then.

 On the selection of Queen’s Speech amendments, Mr Speaker, I remember that you once very helpfully selected one in the name of my hon.
 Friend the Member for Basildon and Billericay (Mr Baron).